ljjTYJR/PapersReading/Soft-Assignment.md

     - 感觉搞一个soft的其他聚类方法可能也是一个好的尝试；
   - Compared to FCM, the GK-based(In fanct the *M-Distance*) fuzzy clustering's advantage is :

+**The Explaination from information theory**

+- **Information Theoretic Shape Matching** :heavy_check_mark:

+  > Hasanbelliu, Erion, Luis Sanchez Giraldo, and Jose C. Principe.
+"Information theoretic shape matching." *IEEE transactions on pattern analysis and machine intelligence* 36.12 (2014): 2436-2451.
+  >
+  > **Citations:** 60
+  >
+  > [[pdf]](./papers/Information_Theoretic_Shape_Matching.pdf)

+  - Summary
+    - The paper proposes to use information theory to register two point sets.
+The paper proposes two main methods, one is based on point and correspondence; The other one is based on density estimation.
+The density estimation is derived by divergence, and meanwhile, divergence measurement is derived by corresponding inequality.
+    - For CS divergence. **First**, it explains the background and relevant information of the **cs-divergence**.
+Converting the density function to sampling data, the integral is converted to a discrete sum of sampling data. **Second**, an important definition called kernel function is introduced to measure the distance between two point sets( Or similarity of two density estimates).

 ## Facilitation

 ### Matching